karakun/karakun.github.io/_posts/2024-03-02-why-software-testing-is-a-waste-of-time-unpacked.md

 * **Excessive Manual Testing:** Manual testing is not only slow and prone to errors but also reduces release flexibility and delays feedback.
 By automating repetitive manual tests, teams gain the freedom to focus on exploratory testing.
-  This shift from tedious, routine checks to dynamic, critical thinking tasks not only enhances engagement but also encourages a more thorough and inventive approach to quality assurance.
+  This shift from tedious, routine checks to dynamic, critical thinking tasks not only enhances engagement.
+It also encourages a more thorough and inventive approach to quality assurance.
 It allows every team member and stakeholder to contribute to a culture of innovation and continuous improvement in the testing process.